 Tag for experience

-Use the patient tagging feature to tag patients who have indicated a positive or negative experience at your practice.
-This will allow you to easily track your reputation management.
-Examples of this tag include “positive experience”, “negative experience”, “ask for review”, and “don’t ask for review”.
+Use the patient tagging feature to identify patients who have indicated a positive or negative experience at your practice.
+This will allow you to easily track your reputation management and improve customer experience.
+Examples of this tag could include “positive experience”, “negative experience”, “ask for review”, and “don’t ask for review”.

-Lastly, you can tag patients who would be good candidates for online reviews.
-Research shows that patients choose a practice partially based on online reviews.
+Use tagging to identify patients who would be good candidates for online reviews for your practices’ Google analytics or Yelp profile.
+Research shows that patients choose a new practice partially based on online reviews.
+For that reason, it is vitally important to have a place where prospective patients can access the customer satisfaction statements of current patients.
 Help your practice and simplify your workflow by tagging the patients who would be good candidates to ask for reviews (and those who would not be good candidates).

 A patient case management tool allows you to focus on the satisfaction of your patients with little manual effort.
 Remembering all the facets of your patient’s life and preferences is impossible.
 Make your own success possible and consider a tool like Patient Tagging.